About the Journal

 Mission Statement

-This journal is a preprint repository for articles related Indigenous Studies, Cultural Anthropology, Cultural Psychiatry, Holistic Studies, and Systems Science.
-The articles appearing here are not yet peer-reviewed.
+Etuaptmumk: The Journal of Two-Eyed Seeing is a preprint* repository for articles related to Indigenous Studies, Cultural Anthropology, Cultural Psychiatry, Holistic Studies, the Humanities and Systems Science.

 Submission Details

-Before making a decision about publishing to preprint servers, it is important to check your target journal's manuscript submission guidelines or policy regarding preprints.
-For example, posting of preprints will not jeopardize a manuscript's consideration at Nature Research journals as they do not consider preprints prior publications, while journals in the JAMA network will factor preprint postings into their determination of publication.
+*Before making a decision about publishing to preprint servers, it is important to check your target journal's manuscript submission guidelines or policy regarding preprints.
+For example, posting preprints will not jeopardize a manuscript's consideration at Nature Research journals, as they do not consider publishing in a preprint journal a prior publication.
+On the other hand, journals in the JAMA network will factor any preprint postings into their determination for further publication.